Actively advocate for a healthy environment!

 Below is a breakdown of those pre-approved opportunities and some highlights.
 Please contact us if you have other socially distant ideas you'd like us to consider.

-Make sure to check Track It Forward for the most up-to-date volunteer and continuing education opportunities.
+Make sure to check POINT for the most up-to-date volunteer and continuing education opportunities.

 Communication Committee contributions: We are always looking for contributions to the organization's various communications and platforms.
 Contact Tanee Janusz - [email protected] for more information.